hellolilyliuyi/docs.zh-cn/loading/Flink-connector-starrocks.md

     DataStream<String> source = env.fromElements(records);

     /**
-     * Configure the connector with the required properties.
+     * Configure the Flink connector with the required properties.
      * You also need to add properties "sink.properties.format" and "sink.properties.column_separator"
-     * to tell the connector the input records are CSV-format, and the column separator is "\t".
+     * to tell the Flink connector the input records are CSV-format, and the column separator is "\t".
      * You can also use other column separators in the CSV-format records,
      * but remember to modify the "sink.properties.column_separator" correspondingly.
      */